areebabano/AI_Travel_Designer_Agent/README.md

 🖼️ Logo (Optional)
 You can create a simple project logo using Canva or Looka, and add it at the top of your README using:

-markdown
-Copy
-Edit
 ![AI Travel Designer Agent](./assets/logo.png)
 💡 Final Words
 Travel smarter with the power of AI — one conversation at a time.
 From wanderlust to boarding pass, your journey starts here. ✨

-css
-Copy
-Edit

-Let me know if you want this converted into a live preview page (`HTML` version), or want a **Canva logo template suggestion**!